 What is a Debt to Income Ratio?

 A debt to income ratio is your monthly debt payments divided by your monthly gross income.
-In order to get a home loan, this number typically needs to be 43% or less.
+To get a home loan, this number typically needs to be 43% or less.

 But, that percentage doesn’t take other personal expenses into account.
 It doesn’t show that you spend $500 a month on private school for your kids.
 It’s not aware you have two aging parents who need help affording their nursing home expenses.
-It doesn’t know that you owe your uncle $4,000 from the time he helped pay for your college tuition or any other off the book loan payments.
+It doesn’t know that you owe your uncle $4,000 from the time he helped pay for your college tuition or any other off-book loan payments.

 All a debt to income ratio shows is your monthly debt payments divided by your monthly gross income.
 When you think about it, there’s still a lot more to consider financially when determining how much home you can really afford.

-So, in actuality there might be a pretty large gap between what you can actually afford and what the bank is willing to lend you.
+So, there might be a pretty large gap between what you can actually afford and what the bank is willing to lend you in actuality.
 Don’t be fooled.
 Use the calculator above to know how much you can safely afford before you take out a loan and start making mortgage payments.

-Remember, if you are using the banks loan affordability calculator, you are being told what the bank will lend you, not how much you can afford with your own unique financial situation.
+Remember, if you are using the banks’ loan affordability calculator, you are told what the bank will lend you, not how much you can afford with your own unique financial situation.

 What do I do after I have figured out how much home I can safely afford?